argonne-lcf/user-guides/docs/polaris/data-science-workflows/python.md

 ## Existing issue and solution

-There is an issue with current conda environment.
-One may encounter the following issue
+There is an issue with the current conda environment.
+One may encounter the following error message:
 ```bash
 aborting job:
 MPIDI_CRAY_init: GPU_SUPPORT_ENABLED is requested, but GTL library is not linked
 ```

-To addresss this.
-Please add the following line in the very begging of your python script.
+To addresss this, please add the following line in the very begging of your python script.
 ```python
 from mpi4py import MPI
 ```